annex75/app/src/calculation-model/documentation.md

 > where $\sum_c{C_{M,c}}$ is the sum of costs of each component $c$ for measure $M$, $l_{M,c}$ is lifetime of the measure, and $A_{total, buildings}$ is the total floor area of buildings in scenario $S$.

-> Specific embodied energy is calculated similarly.
+> Specific embodied emissions is calculated similarly.

-> This allows summation of costs, embodied energy, and primary energy use, according to Equations (15a-c).
+> This allows summation of costs, embodied emissions, and primary energy use, according to Equations (15a-c).

 > $C_{total, annualised, specific} = C_{E, annualised, specific, investment} + C_{E, specific, maintenance} + C_{specific, energy} + C_{annualised, specific, renovation}$, (15a)